Top 20 mistakes to avoid while traveling in Croatia

 10. Not learning basic Croatian

-Croatian is not easy to master, especially if you don’t speak any Slavic languages.
+The Croatian language is not easy to master, especially if you don’t speak any Slavic languages, and yet, knowing some basic phrases could be very helpful if you plan to travel around the country.

-Most people that you will meet while traveling in Croatia will speak English since tourism plays such a big part in the country’s economy, however, it can be beneficial to know a few words in Croatian to make a good impression.
+Most people who work in the tourism industry will speak English since tourism plays such a big part in the country’s economy, but it can be beneficial to know a few words in Croatian to make a good impression and get on better terms with locals.

 The countries surrounding Croatia were all parts of former Yugoslavia, and their languages are very similar to Croatian, which means you will most likely be able to use the Croatian words to communicate there as well.